 Nonetheless, Steve does make great music, and his success is surely not a coincidence.
 It’s obvious that he’s completely dedicated to guitar, and he spent thousands of hours mastering the skill.
 Some of us might not like his music, but we should learn to appreciate it for what it is – an explosion of technical skill mixed with hearth and soul of the artist.
-Listening to this live version of “For the Love of God” gave us an ear-gasm (we heard that’s a thing).
+Listening to this live version of “For the Love of God” gave us an eargasm.

 Zakk Wylde (Ozzy Osbourne) – Live at Budokan

-Perhaps one of the ‘manliest’ guitarists to come out of 90s – both appearance wise and sound wise, Zakk is known for his dirty and powerful guitar tone, obviously highly influenced by his early idol Randy Rhoads.
+Perhaps one of the more masculine guitarists to come out of the 90s – both appearance wise and sound wise, Zakk is known for his dirty and powerful guitar tone, obviously highly influenced by his early idol Randy Rhoads.